himanshusharma89/himanshusharma89/README.md

 ### Hey there! 👋🏻

 ## I am Himanshu Sharma.
-### A Flutter Developer, a Open Source Contributor & a Content Writer.
+### A Flutter Developer, An Open Source Contributor & A Content Writer.

 - 🔭 I’m currently working on [EVA: AI COACH](https://www.thehealthycompany.in/eva/)
 - 🌱 I’m currently learning State Management in Flutter